spuder/OpenSpool/README.md

 OpenSpool supports 2 protocols

+- [OpenSourceRFID](https://github.com/Bambu-Research-Group/RFID-Tag-Guide/blob/main/OpenSourceRfid.md)  #Pending
 - OpenSpool
-- [OpenSourceRFID](https://github.com/Bambu-Research-Group/RFID-Tag-Guide/blob/main/OpenSourceRfid.md)  #Pending

 ### OpenSourceRFID Protocol

 The OpenSourceRFID protocol is still pending finalization, once it is finalized it will be the preferred protocol for OpenSpool.
-OpenSourceRFID has momentium from suppliers [PolarFilament](https://polarfilament.com) and [3dfuel](https://www.3dfuel.com)
+OpenSourceRFID has momentium from suppliers [PolarFilament](https://polarfilament.com) and [3D-fuel](https://www.3dfuel.com)
+It uses Mifare 1k classic RFID tags.

 Follow [this github page](https://github.com/Bambu-Research-Group/RFID-Tag-Guide/blob/main/OpenSourceRfid.md) for updates to OpenSourceRFID